NaveedNaseem84/PP4-Sultans-Restaurant/README.md

  The prerequisites to deployment are:
 *  Install `gunicorn~=20.1` and freeze it to the requirements.txt file.
-* In the `Procfile`, add a command using gunicorn and codestar wsgi file to start the webserver in the format:
+* In the `Procfile`, add a command using gunicorn and sutlans wsgi file to start the webserver in the format:
   * `web: gunicorn sultans.wsgi`
 * In the `sultans/settings.py` file, append the `'.herokuapp.com'` hostname to the `ALLOWED_HOSTS` list.

+**Please note:** references of sultans would need to replaced by the name of project being deployed.

 The commands carried out to in the command line terminal to commit and push the changes to the GitHub repository: